saurav-marvani/poll-quest/README.md

-# Pulse (Dory Clone)
+# Pulse

-A full-stack Q&A and Polls platform inspired by Dory.
+A full-stack Q&A and Polls platform.
 Built with Next.js, Supabase, Prisma and Shadcn.

 You can follow along the entire development of this project here 👇